askl56/Validator-Testing/readme.md

 2. Utilising factories, Mocha and Sinon

-3. Adding duplication to my code with triangulation, to expose patterns that help to discover the correct algorithm gand design I need to use
+3. Adding duplication to my code with triangulation, to expose patterns that help to discover the correct algorithm and design I need to use

 4. Using parameterised testing